ezgi-donmez/Real-Estate-Price-Prediction/README.md

+## License

+This project is licensed under the MIT License for the source code.

+The datasets used in this project are provided for academic/course purposes and are not redistributed under this license.
+If you use this repository, please make sure that you have permission to access and use the original data files.

 # Real Estate Price Prediction

 This repository contains a machine learning project for predicting real estate property prices using the **Zingat 2020** dataset.
 The project was developed for the **DS 540 / ML1** course at Özyeğin University.